hwhitehead/hwhitehead.github.io/_publications/Whitehead2023.md

 collection: publications
 category: first
 permalink: /publication/Whitehead2023
 excerpt: 'We consider the hydrodynamics of relativisitc AGN jets in 2D and 3D, modulating the jet energy as pink noise.
-We present the morpholigical and energetic differences expected from such variation.'
+We present the morpholigical and energetic differences expected from such variation, finding high variability systems can feature strong spherical blow-outs along the jet spine.'
 date: 2023-05-29
 venue: 'Monthly Notices of the Royal Astronomical Society'
 slidesurl: